 Hundreds of eyes converged on the podium.

 He nodded briskly.
-“I wanna address something that affects us all.
-Everyone here is linked to ANOS—we all suffer from their heinous bullshit.
+“Just wanna address something that affects us all.
+Everyone here is linked to ANOS—we’ve all suffered from their heinous bullshit.
 Those evil fucks are wasting billions of dollars, cutting apart freaky-ass lifeforms so they can…what?
 Invent new ways to microwave protestors?
 Yo that ain’t us.
 We’re supposed to—”

 Peter pointed his mic at the guy who’d just spoken: Jesus Rodriguez, three-time award-winner of Atherton’s annual robotics competition, as well as its fifth-period marijuana kingpin.
-“That’s right—Jesus knows.
+“That’s right—Jesus knows what’s up.
 Yo we need to course-correct, because lemme tell you: the way our parents did it?
 The way their parents did it?
-That may have worked in the past, but the world’s accelerating; old-school shit ain’t gonna cut it.
-We need to be light speed ninjas…without turning into evil overlords.”
+That may have worked in the past, but the world’s accelerating—old school shit ain’t gonna cut it.
+We need to be light speed ninjas…without turning into evil-ass overlords.”

 A chorus of “Fuck yeah!”s, along with “ANOS can eat my anus!” and “Holy shit I’m merging with all that is and all that was!” erupted from the high-as-balls partygoers.

 Peter shot a finger at Wreckage.
 She pressed a hand to her headphones and cued up the beat.
-His non-mic hand began chopping the air, stealing the show from Kanye or Taylor or whoever the fuck’s likeness was being projected on the floor.
+Peter’s non-mic hand began chopping the air, stealing the show from Kanye or Taylor or whoever-the-fuck’s likeness was being projected on the dance floor.